 A number of dental procedures have the potential to damage the trigeminal nerve.
 Dr. Gremillion believes that even the needle that delivers an injection of the local anaesthetic can do it, damaging the nerve’s myelin sheath or exacerbating a nerve injury that already exists.
 He recalled that when he was in dental school, he got an ‘A’ if the needle he wielded gave the patient a jolt of pain because the pain proved he had found the nerve.
 He now says that if a patient gets a jolt from the needle, the dentist should immediately pull the needle back.

-The third connection: dental procedures can stimulate the trigeminal system and thus trigger or worsen the pain of TN.
+3. Dental procedures can stimulate the trigeminal system and thus trigger or worsen the pain of TN.

 Dr. Gremillion suggested a number of ways to prevent that from happening.
 To begin with, he emphasised the importance of maintaining good dental hygiene.
 Many patients avoid going to the dentist, afraid the visit may worsen their pain.
 However, if their teeth decay due to neglect, that in itself can augments TN pain even as it makes future dental procedures necessary.